-Start your journey at the Riverboat Museum on Taupo Quay and take a leisurely 2 hour roundtrip cruise up the Whanganui River.
-While on board, the Engine Room is open to view and volunteer stokers of all ages are welcome!
+Start your journey at the Riverboat Centre on Taupo Quay and take a leisurely 2 hour roundtrip cruise up the Whanganui River.
+While on board listen to stories, take in the beautiful scenery and watch the homing pigeons during this unique and authentic cruise.
 The Galley provides tea, coffee and finger foods for you to enjoy while sitting on the deck.
-You can also join a delicious lunch and dinner cruise, and the Waimarie is licensed with a full bar.
+You can also join a delicious lunch and dinner cruise.
+The Waimarie is licensed with a full bar.

-Sailings run daily seven days a week from November to May.
-From May to November, scheduled cruises are available on weekends, public holidays and school holidays.
-No sailings run in August.
-Group tours are available any time by arrangement.
-If you have a TOP 10 Membership Card, you will receive a 10% discount on your tickets.
+The sailing season is from October to May with scheduled cruises available on weekends, public holidays and school holidays.
+Group tours are available by arrangement.
+If you have a TOP 10 Membership Card, you will receive a $5.00 discount on adult tickets.